DGretta/Music/percussive-v1-niftycase-deep-dive.md

-# Percussive NiftyCase Version 1: Deep Dive into Companion Percussion System
+# Percussive NiftyCase Generative: Deep Dive into Companion Percussion System

 ## Core Philosophy
-This 84HP percussion system is specifically designed as a **companion to the Generative NiftyCase Version 1**.
+This 84HP percussion system is specifically designed as a **companion to the Generative NiftyCase**.
 Rather than being self-contained, it focuses entirely on **specialized percussion synthesis and processing**, receiving timing and triggers from the Generative case while providing professional-grade percussion character and effects.
 The result is a powerful dual-case system combining algorithmic composition with focused percussion synthesis.

 ---